Polonious/dojo-local-storage/readme.md

 ## Working With A Data Subset By Configuration

 Sometimes it can be desirable to configure a store such that it only operates on a subset of data.
 This feature can be helpful to use LocalStorage as a read/writeable replacement for a remote API during development.
-Transparently to a client, Dojo-local-storage adds a property to each object it stores and removes it upon retrieval.
+Transparently to a client, Dojo-local-storage adds a subset name to the key and removes it upon retrieval.
 Name and value of this property can be passed to the constructor upon instantiation

     var store = new LocalStorage({
-        subsetProperty: 'mySubsetProperty',
-        subsetName: "movies"
+        subset: "movies"
     });